azizoid/mojkuran.com/README.md

 First version of the app was written in HTML in 2005, then PHP, then Moved to Laravel, React, Nextjs

-Frontend is built on Next.js + Bootstrap
+Frontend is built on Next.js + Tailwind

 Future plan is to move it completely to Typescript

-# Backend is made on Nodejs + MySQL, it generates API.
+# Backend is made on Nextjs Server + Mongodb.